 Parents: Tools to Help Your Teen Resist Using Their Phone While Driving

 A 2016 survey revealed that 50% of teenagers felt addicted to their mobile devices, and 78% check their phones every hour.
 More than 70% of teens said they felt pressured to respond immediately to texts, social media notifications, and instant messaging.
-Another 2015 report reported that 24 percent of surveyed teens said they were online “almost constantly.”
+Another Pew Research Center report found that 24 percent of surveyed teens said they were online “almost constantly.”

 How Does an ‘Always-On’ Lifestyle Affect Teens While They Are Driving?

 This fast-paced way of life has manifested itself in dangerous driving behavior, according to a study by Liberty Mutual Insurance and SADD (Students Against Destructive Decisions).